LCLPYT/LCLPLauncher/README.md

 ```

 ### Building the app yourself
+You'll need to have [Yarn](https://yarnpkg.com/) >= 3.1.0 installed.

 First, install all dependencies with:
 ```bash
 yarn
 ```

-Then, you may simply build the app for your OS by using [Yarn](https://yarnpkg.com/):
+Then, you may simply build the app for your OS:
 ```bash
 yarn dist
 ```

 ### Develop the application
 You are free to modify the code as you would like.